 ISSUING ORDERS TO BRIGADES

 - 1. Up to four touching units may be brigaded together and issued a single order. - 2.
-Units moving as a brigade complete their entire move as a brigade unless charging.
+Units moving as a brigade complete their entire move as a brigade unless one or more units are charging.

 CHARGE